iMoonLab/DeepHypergraph/docs/source/start/structure.rst

     "Directed Graph", "Point Clouds Classification, *etc.*", "\-" "Bipartite Graph", "| Item Recommender of User-Item Graph,
     | Correlation Prediction of Potein-Drug Graph, *etc.*", ":doc:`example </examples/recommender>`"
     "Simple Hypergraph", "| Vertex Classification of Social Networks,
     | Visual Object Classification on Multi-Modal Visual Object Graph, *etc.*", ":doc:`example </examples/vertex_cls/hypergraph>`"

 Two Core Operations
 ----------------------------
 The most learning on structures (graphs, hypergraphs, etc.) can be divided into two categories: spectral-based convolution and spatial-based message passing.
-The spectral-based convolution methods, like typical GCN and HGNN, learn a Laplacian Matrix for a given structure, and perform ``vertex feature smoothing`` with the generated
+The spectral-based convolution methods, like typical `GCN <http://arxiv.org/pdf/1609.02907>`_ and `HGNN <http://arxiv.org/pdf/1809.09401.pdf>`_ , learn a Laplacian Matrix for a given structure, and perform ``vertex feature smoothing`` with the generated
-Laplacian Matrix to embed to low-order and high-order structures to vertex features.
-The spatial-based message passing methods, like typical GraphSAGE, GAT, and HGNN :sup:`+`, perform ``vertex to vertex``, ``vertex to hyperedge``, ``hyperedge to vertex``, and ``vertex set to vertex set`` message passing to embed the low-order and high-order structures to vertex features.
+Laplacian Matrix to embed low-order and high-order structures to vertex features.
+The spatial-based message passing methods, like typical `GraphSAGE <https://cs.stanford.edu/people/jure/pubs/graphsage-nips17.pdf>`_, `GAT <https://arxiv.org/pdf/1710.10903>`_, and `HGNN+ <https://ieeexplore.ieee.org/document/9795251>`_, perform ``vertex to vertex``, ``vertex to hyperedge``, ``hyperedge to vertex``, and ``vertex set to vertex set`` message passing to embed the low-order and high-order structures to vertex features.
 The learned vertex features can also be pooled to generate the unified structure feature.
-Finally, the learned vertex features or structure features can be fed into many down-stream tasks like classification, retrieval, regression, and link prediction, and applications like paper classification, movie recommender, drug exploition, *etc.*
+Finally, the learned vertex features or structure features can be fed into many down-stream tasks, such as classification, retrieval, regression, and link prediction, and applications including paper classification, movie recommender, drug exploition, *etc.*

 The Spectral-Based Operations
 +++++++++++++++++++++++++++++++
-The core of spectral-based convolution is the smoothing matrix like Laplacian Matrix.
+The core of the spectral-based convolution is the smoothing matrix, *i.e.*, Laplacian Matrix.
 Some common smoothing matrices are provided in each structure.
-For example, the Laplacian Matrix proposed in `GCN <_blank>`_ can be called in the simple graph structure and the bipartite graph structure, and the Laplacian Matrix proposed in
+For example, the Laplacian Matrix proposed in `GCN <http://arxiv.org/pdf/1609.02907>`_ can be called in the simple graph structure and the bipartite graph structure, and the Laplacian Matrix proposed in
-`HGNN <_blank>`_ can be called in the simple hypergraph structure.
+`HGNN <http://arxiv.org/pdf/1809.09401.pdf>`_ can be called in the simple hypergraph structure.

 In the following example, we randomly generate a **simple graph** structure with 5 vertices and 8 edges.
 We can fetch the Laplacian Matrix of the specified simple graph structure with the ``g.L_GCN`` inside attribute.
 The size of the generated Laplacian Matrix is :math:`5 \times 5`.
 Then, for any input vertex features you can smoothing these with the specified simple graph ``g`` with function ``g.smoothing_with_GCN()``.

     .. code:: python